Definition of Disease and Syndrome

 Decision to Take Action or Watch-and-Wait

 The Non-Hodgkin lymphoma serves as an example.
-While in the past the perception prevailed that the disease is not curable and leads to death in every case, this attitude has changed in the meantime.
+While in the past, the perception prevailed that the disease is not curable and leads to death in every case; this attitude has changed in the meantime.
 This is, in large part, due to new drugs that are highly effective in lymphomas and are used in combination with chemotherapy or alone.
-In elderly patients it has been shown that quality of life can be significantly increased and that life expectancy should no longer be considered as reduced.
+In elderly patients, it has been shown that quality of life can be significantly increased and that life expectancy should no longer be considered as reduced.
 An early start of therapy is particularly useful in those patients where it becomes apparent that the disease is progressing rapidly.

-Advantages of watch-and-wait behaviour
+Advantages of watch-and-wait behavior

-Upon the diagnosis of a disease and the realization that it will have a dangerous progression, the physician can still justify watch-and-wait behaviour.
+Upon the diagnosis of a disease and the realization that it will have a dangerous progression, the physician can still justify watch-and-wait behavior.
 This is the case in diseases in which, although the progression is dangerous, no immediate intervention is absolutely necessary.

 Waiting can be useful in thyroid nodules which rarely cause problems but can be felt and are visible in ultrasound images.
 Only if the nodules become too large, they lead to impairment.
-In this context of “watchful waiting” (ww)”, watch-and-wait is referred to in science.
+In this context of “watchful waiting” (ww),” watch-and-wait is referred to in science.
 This means a treatment strategy which is not an actual therapy or treatment.
 It is to be distinguished from the need for treatment.